sakthiprasanth16/Personal-finance-Analyser/README.md

 ### Download report

 * Button to export CSV transaction data.
-* Button to generate and download a PDF report with summary, charts, and AI insights.
+* Button to generate and download a PDF report with summary and AI insights.

 ---